-We first went through the safety briefing with the other groups, and then booked a half-day unguided kayak trip to Mistletoe Bay, which is a large bay off the sound.
-There, we would drop our two-person kayak and hike 12.5km back to our car.
-The whole sign-up and briefing process was necessarily rushed and a bit out of order since we were late to reserve/show up and wanted to join the existing groups and not wait another hour.
+We went through the safety briefing with the other groups, and then booked a half-day unguided kayak trip to Mistletoe Bay, which is a large bay off the sound.
+There, we would drop our two-person kayak and hike 12.5 kilometers back to our car.
+The whole process was rushed and a bit out of order, but it allowed us to join the existing groups and not wait another hour.

 We kayaked along the north shore of the sound, where we periodically heard voices which we assumed were from hikers on the track, but we never saw them.
-We started out at low tide, so we saw a number of smaller beaches which are normally submerged.
-We also saw a lot of pale brown cormorants, at some point a group of six hanging out on a cliff, as well as other sea birds we couldn’t identify.
-Some way down the sound, we also saw the car ferry from Wellington, which was right on time, and we wished we had been able to leave earlier to be closer to it.
+We started out at low tide, so we saw a number of smaller beaches that normally are submerged.
+We also saw a lot of pale brown cormorants, including a group of six hanging out on a cliff, as well as other sea birds we couldn’t identify.
+Down the sound, we also saw the car ferry from Wellington, which was right on time, and we wished we had been able to leave earlier to be closer to it.

-The outfitter told us that most people take about 2 hours to kayak to the take-out, and we felt that we had some time — in particular since the outfitter waved our 12:30 deadline.
-So we kayaked further down the sound, hung out in another, sheltered bay where birds were dive-bombing to catch fish and eventually made our way to Mistletoe Bay.
-The bay itself is part of a larger bay, Onehau Bay, which from the water looked nothing like the map we were given, so we were a little confused and asked a nice Kiwi at a dock whether we’re on the right track.
-She told us to keep going and take the middle bay, which to us didn’t make sense, but reassured us that we were on the right track.
+The outfitter told us that most people take about 2 hours to kayak to the take-out, and we felt that we had some time — in particular since the outfitter waived our 12:30 deadline.
+So we kayaked further down the sound, hung out in a sheltered bay where birds were dive-bombing to catch fish, and eventually made our way to Mistletoe Bay.
+The bay itself is part of a larger bay, Onehau Bay, which from the water looked nothing like the map we were given, so we were a little confused and asked a nice Kiwi at a dock whether we were on the right track.
+She told us to keep going and take the middle bay, which to us didn’t make sense, but she reassured us.

 We eventually found our bay, which had beautiful green water and was dotted with anchored sail boats, in particular the two-masted New Zealand Maid.
-Since we had packed our cameras, i.e. iPhones away, we decided to land our kayak, have lunch and then head out again to take pictures.
-The beach was an idyllic place: nestled at the foot of mountains, clean, green water, a stream with ice cold water flowing into the bay, ducks swimming around and the tall mountains of the sound as the backdrop.
+The beach was idyllic: clean, green water, a stream with ice-cold water flowing into the bay, ducks swimming around and the tall mountains of the sound as the backdrop.

-We plopped ourselves on one of the benches, and immediately a duck looked at us quizzically and made its way to us.
+We plopped ourselves on one of the benches to eat lunch, and immediately a duck looked at us quizzically and made its way to us.
 It would not leave our side until there was no more food in our hands, and we hadn’t shared any of it.